mathuranshika/mathuranshika.github.io/_pages/about.md

 ---

 <p align="justify">
-I am currently an Associate Fellow at the Centre for Social and Economic Progress and have submitted my Ph.D. thesis in Economics at Shiv Nadar Institution of Eminence.
-I completed my undergraduate studies from University of Delhi, and my Master’s in Economics from Dr. B. R. Ambedkar University, Delhi.
-My research interests include health, gender, and labor economics.
-My dissertation, “Essays on the Intersection of Gender and Development: Cash Transfers, Care Work, and Connectivity”, examines how social norms, state programs, and institutional capacity create complex dynamics that shape human capital formation in traditional settings.
+I am currently an Associate Fellow at the Centre for Social and Economic Progress.
+I completed my Ph.D. in Economics from Shiv Nadar Institution of Eminence.
+I completed my undergraduate studies from University of Delhi, and my Master’s in Economics from Dr. B. R. Ambedkar University.
+My field of specialization is applied microeconomics.
+My research lies at the intersection of health, gender, and labor economics, examining how social norms, state programs, and institutional capacity shape human capital formation in traditional settings.
+I have a keen interest in studying how policy interacts with local social and environmental conditions to generate unequal health and development outcomes.
+My work leverages spatial analysis, remote sensing, and machine learning methods to investigate these dynamics.
 </p>

 Here is my <a href="https://mathuranshika.github.io/files/CV_AnshikaMathur.pdf" target="_blank" rel="noopener noreferrer">CV</a>.